coder/docs/setup/architecture.md

    whitelist the URLs/IP addresses needed to access Coder resources

 > Coder cannot be deployed in an air-gapped workspace when using the free
 > license tier.
-If you need to deploy an air-gapped Coder instance please
+If you need to deploy an air-gapped Coder instance, please
 > [contact our sales department](mailto:sales@coder.com) to see about purchasing
 > licenses.